WybeNetwork/VistaPanel-Themes/gradient-red/readme.md

 # A) Reddish - VistaPanel Theme
-A gradient reddish theme for VistaPanel.
+A gradient red theme for VistaPanel.

 # B) Installation
 Download the theme you like and upload the files to your website.